mpifr-vlbi/eht2023_difx_templating/README.md

 # TODO

 Request an a priori clock model for LMT from their staff.
-Initial inspection of GMVA Spring 2023 recordings of track C231B indicated a very high drift of 4.5556e-9 sec/sec (r2dbevdifExtract1PPSOffset.py) but this produced no fringes.
+Initial inspection of GMVA Spring 2023 recordings of track C231B indicated a very high drift of 4.5556e-9 sec/sec (r2dbevdifExtract1PPSOffset.py), but this produced no fringes.
+Update 2024: perhaps lack of 86 GHz fringes is due to a BDC that LMT realized a bit before DR2024 as being dead.
+TODO check EHT 2023 tracks for any LMT fringes...

 Derive better Sgr A* coordinates.